ibm-cloud-docs/vpc/s390x-vsi-images.md

 The {{site.data.keyword.waziaas_short}} z/OS dev and test stock image is available in the US South (Dallas), Japan (Tokyo), Brazil (São Paulo), Canada (Toronto), United Kingdom (London), Spain (Madrid), US East (Washington DC), and US South (Dallas) regions.
 For more information, see [{{site.data.keyword.waziaas_full_notm}} documentation](https://www.ibm.com/docs/en/wazi-aas/1.0.0){: external}.
 {: note}

-For information about images for x86 processor architecture, see [x86 virtual server images](/docs/vpc?topic=vpc-about-images).
+For more information about images for x86 processor architecture, see [x86 virtual server images](/docs/vpc?topic=vpc-about-images).

 With a cloud-init enabled image, you can provide user data.
 In the **User Data** field on the order form, you can enter optional cloud-init user data for the server.
 For more information about user data and automation, see [User data](/docs/vpc?topic=vpc-user-data).